PadraigC/kNNTutorial/README.md

 # kNNTutorial
-Python notebooks for kNN Tutorial paper:
+Python notebooks for kNN Tutorial paper available here https://arxiv.org/abs/2004.04523:
 1. `kNN-Basic`: Code for a basic *k*-NN classifier in `scikit-learn`.
 2. `kNN-Correlation`: How to use correlation as the *k*-NN metric `scikit-learn`.
 3. `kNN-Cosine`: How to use Cosine as the *k*-NN metric in `scikit-learn`.
 Using Cosine similarity for text classification.